 This document describes the performance for the Level 2 CO2 and CH4 data products retrieved from IASI observations at CNRS-LMD and delivered to the Copernicus Climate Change Service (C3S).
-These products are mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CH4 and CO2, retrieved at 9:30 am/pm (local time) from observations made by the IASI and AMSU instruments onboard the European Metop-A (since July 2006) and Metop-B (since February 2013) platforms, and mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CO2, retrieved at 13:30 am/pm (local time) from observations made by the IASI and AMSU instruments and mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CO2, retrieved at 13:30 am/pm (local time) from observations made by the AIRS and AMSU instruments onboard NASA Aqua platform.
+These products are mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CH4 and CO2, retrieved at 9:30 am/pm (local time) from observations made by the IASI and AMSU instruments onboard the European Metop-A (July 2006-August 2021) and Metop-B (since February 2013) platforms, and mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CO2, retrieved at 13:30 am/pm (local time) from observations made by the AIRS and AMSU instruments onboard NASA Aqua platform.

 IASI and AIRS observations were spatially and temporally collocated with observations made from aircraft measurements from the CONTRAIL (Machida et al., 2007, 2008; Matsueda et al., 2008; Sawa et al., 2015) and HIPPO (Wofsy et al. 2012) programs, as well as with observations made from balloons using AirCores (Membrive et al., 2017).
-When enough in-situ data were available, a number of statistics, including accuracy and stability, have been computed from the difference between insitu measurements and retrievals from space observation.
-Overall, the CNRS-LMD products are found to be highly stable and meet the Target Requirement (TR) requirements for accuracy and stability.
-It has to be noted that, due to too sparse a validation data for CH4, the TR for stability could not be computed.
+When enough in-situ data were available, a number of statistics, including accuracy and stability, have been computed from the difference between in-situ measurements and retrievals from space observation.
+Overall, the CNRS-LMD products are found to be highly stable and meet the Target Requirements (TR) for accuracy and stability.
+It should be noted that, due to too sparse a validation dataset for CH4, the TR for stability could not be computed.
 This calls for continuous effort in performing and developing continuous airborne observations of greenhouse gases.